 - Corner Coffee (Towers Street)

-Many of the restaurants around the park offer special menus during Scarefest , whether it be the ‘Rollercoaster Devil Firecracker Pulled Pork Burger’ at the Rollercoaster Restaurant, Vampire Steaks at Woodcutter’s or the infamous green donuts, available at kiosks around the park.
+Many of the restaurants around the park offer special menus during Scarefest, past favourites have included the ‘Rollercoaster Devil Firecracker Pulled Pork Burger’ at the Rollercoaster Restaurant, Vampire Steaks at Woodcutter’s or the infamous green donuts, available at kiosks around the park.

 Hot drinks are available at most venues and are sure to warm you up a little bit too, especially when the evening starts to set in.
-We highly recommend the Spice Pumpkin Lattes at Corner Coffee!
+For all your Pumpkin Spice needs, be sure to check out Corner Coffee!